amiaopensource/av-python-carpentry/_episodes/05-aboutfiles.md

 ~~~
 {: .output}

-Underneath the hood, hurry.filesize does the same math we did above, divide our number by powers of 1,000 or 1,024:
+Underneath the hood, `hurry.filesize` does the same math we did above, divide our number by powers of 1,000 or 1,024.

 ## pymediainfo and collecting duration information

-Let’s turn from data to duration, another key piece of information that we’ll often be asked to aggregate when we begin to work at scale (average duration by format can help when forecasting anticipated needs).
+Let’s turn from bytes to duration, another key piece of information that we’ll often be asked to aggregate when we begin to work at scale (average duration by format can help when forecasting anticipated needs).

-Here, we’ll call upon another python package: pymediainfo, a python wrapper for the open source technical metadata tool MediaInfo. pymediainfo is the shit, and though there are other ways (repeated subprocess calls) to incorporate MediaInfo into our python code, pymediainfo is elegant and has a relatively low bar to entry.
+Here, we’ll call upon another Python package: `pymediainfo`, a Python wrapper for the open source technical metadata tool MediaInfo.
+`pymediainfo` is the shit, and though there are other ways to incorporate MediaInfo into our Python code, pymediainfo is elegant and has a relatively low bar to entry.

-We’ll touch upon many of the different ways that python + MediaInfo can assist with AV file management, but let’s start with installation and the process of gathering up the durations of our files.
+We’ll touch upon many of the different ways that Python + MediaInfo can assist with AV file management, but let’s start with installation and the process of gathering up the durations of our files.

 ~~~
 pip install pymediainfo
 ~~~
 {: .language-python}

-Is a  good first step; from there, things get a bit more complicated, as we’ll need to understand how pymediainfo creates a special class for MediaInfo track-related information.
+To use `pymediainfo` we’ll need to understand how pymediainfo creates a special class for MediaInfo track-related information.

-We won’t be going deep on classes today, but the important thing to keep in mind is that to use pymediainfo correctly, we need to first be able to direct it to the information we’re trying to gather.
+We won’t be going deep on classes today, but the important thing to keep in mind is that to use `pymediainfo` correctly, we need to first be able to direct it to the information we’re trying to gather.
 It’s essentially a weird syntax issue, but good news: we’re gonna get you started!

 ~~~
 from pymediainfo import MediaInfo